donkachii/hng_stage_one_backend/README.md

 # hng_stage_one_backend

-Creating an API in Node JS ( Express JS )
+Creating an API in Node JS ( Express JS ) and deployed on railway